Philippine leader pardons US Marine in transgender killing

 “The president has erased the punishment that should be imposed on Pemberton.
 What the president did not erase was the conviction of Pemberton.
 He’s still a killer,” Roque told reporters.

+Laude’s family denounced Duterte’s action as a grave injustice, including to the LGBTQ community, family lawyer Virginia Suarez said.

+Duterte is one of the most vocal critics in Southeast Asia of U.S. security policies.
+But on Monday he said, “If there is a time where you are called upon to be fair, be fair.”

-Last week, the Regional Trial Court in Olongapo city, which handled Pemberton’s case, ordered authorities to release him early from detention for good conduct, but Laude’s family appealed the order, blocking the Marine’s early release.
-Roque said the Department of Justice was planning to block Pemberton’s early release with a separate appeal.
+Last week, the Regional Trial Court in Olongapo city, which handled Pemberton’s case, ordered authorities to release him early from detention for good conduct, but Laude’s family appealed, blocking the Marine’s early release.
+Roque said the Department of Justice was planning a separate appeal.

 The court order rekindled perceptions that American military personnel who run afoul of Philippine laws can get special treatment under the allies’ Visiting Forces Agreement, which provides the legal framework for temporary visits by U.S. forces to the country for large-scale combat exercises.